openmeteo/enhydris/doc/general/install.rst

    divided in 'districts', then in 'prefecture', whereas the USA is first divided in 'states', then in 'counties'.

-.. data:: GENTITYFILE_DIR

-   This is the directory that all gentity files will be uploaded to and consequently served from.
-The default for this is ``/site_media/gentityfile/``.

-.. data:: USERS_CAN_ADD_CONTENT
+.. data:: ENHYDRIS_USERS_CAN_ADD_CONTENT

    This must be configured before syncing the database.
 If set to ``True``, it enables all logged in users to add content to the site (stations, instruments and timeseries).
 It enables the use of user space forms which are available to all registered users and also allows editing existing data.
-When set to ``False``, only privileged users are allowed to add/edit/remove data from the db.
+When set to ``False`` (the default), only privileged users are allowed to add/edit/remove data from the db.

-.. data:: SITE_CONTENT_IS_FREE
+.. data:: ENHYDRIS_SITE_CONTENT_IS_FREE

    If this is set to ``True``, all registered users have access to the timeseries and can download timeseries data.
-If set to ``False``, the users may be restricted.
+If set to ``False`` (the default), the users may be restricted.

-.. data:: TSDATA_AVAILABLE_FOR_ANONYMOUS_USERS
+.. data:: ENHYDRIS_TSDATA_AVAILABLE_FOR_ANONYMOUS_USERS

    Setting this option to ``True`` will enable all users to download timeseries data without having to login first.
+The default is ``False``.

-.. data:: STORE_TSDATA_LOCALLY
+.. data:: ENHYDRIS_STORE_TSDATA_LOCALLY

-   This options controls whether this specific instance can store timeseries data locally.
-When set to ``True``, users can upload timeseries data to the site (possibly priviliged users, depending on :data:`USERS_CAN_ADD_CONTENT`).
-If set to ``False``, the instance is configured to act as a data aggregator of other instances.
-This means that timeseries data are not stored locally and users cannot upload data in this instance.
-This is used to serve existing data from other instances which are aggregated using the ``hcore_remotesyncdb`` management command.
+   **Deprecated.**

+   By default, this is ``True``.
+If set to ``False``, the installation does not store the actual time series records.
+The purpose of this setting is to be used together with the `dbsync` application, in order to create a website that contains the collected data (except time series records) of several other Enhydris installations (see the ``hcore_remotesyncdb`` management command).
+   However, all this is under reconsideration.

-.. data:: REMOTE_INSTANCE_CREDENTIALS
+.. data:: ENHYDRIS_REMOTE_INSTANCE_CREDENTIALS

    If the instance is configured as a data aggregator and doesn't have the actual data locally stored, in order to fetch the data from